 Twins are at an increased risk for preterm labor so every week it’s relieving that they’re staying put and getting bigger and healthier.
 It’s really great to hear that they’re already over 3 lbs, almost 4 lbs!

-Side note, back in the 1980s I was delivered via emergency c-section at 33 weeks weighing 4lbs 4oz so whenever my babies get past 4 pounds I feel decent that they’d survive on the outside.
+Side note, back in the 1980s I was delivered via emergency cesarean section at 33 weeks of pregnancy weighing 4lbs 4oz so whenever my twin babies get past 4 pounds I feel decent that they’d survive on the outside.
 If I was able to survive 30 years ago that little, they should be fine now (hopefully).

 Future Appointments